How to get to Crete: the complete guide

 Ferry or Flight to Crete?

-If you are wondering how to get to Crete, the answer is pretty simple, whether you already are in Greece or traveling from abroad.
-There are various domestic and international flights to all Crete airports and, of course, you can reach the island by ferry.
+If you are wondering about how to get to Crete, there are various domestic and international flights to all Crete airports, as well as direct ferry crossings to the island!

-Keep also in mind that you can only fly to 3 cities in Crete, while you can travel by ferry to more destinations such as Rethymno or Kissamos.
+- You can only fly to 3 cities in Crete.
+Alternatively, you can travel by ferry to additional locations like Rethymno and Kissamos.

 Amazing, crystal clear waters in Seitan beach of Crete